Rea7per-r/NFT-Collection-Migration-and-Management-with-Polygon-Bridge/README.md

 ### promptDescription() external view returns (string memory)

-Returns the prompt description associated with the GIGANTIC BLACK HOLE NFTs.
+Returns the prompt description which is 'Football is the best'.

 - **Returns**: The prompt description string.